Gen Z employees in the workplace

 90% of employees who are actively engaged in employee development programs report that their performance improves significantly

-As a result, they become more productive and contribute more value to the organization.
+As a result, employees engaged in employee development training programs will become more productive and contribute more value to the organization.

 5 ways to build an effective employee development program